Popoola-Opeyemi/Fabric-runner/README.md

 # Simple-Fab-Runner

-Fab runner is an utility to automate running of commands on a linux server
+Fab runner is an utility to that facilitates running of shell commands on a remote or local host.

 ## Installation

 ```bash
 git clone repository